-{sbhattacharyya, freemand, tmcwilliams}@mail.smu.edu, craig@caudicum.com, pablo@caudicum.com
+{sbhattacharyya, freemand, tmcwilliams}@smu.edu, craig@caudicum.com, pablo@caudicum.com

 Abstract.
-This paper develops an authentication and reputation scoring algorithm for transactors in the cryptocurrency marketplace using historical block- and transaction-level Bitcoin data.
+In this paper, we present a novel authentication and reputation scoring algorithm for transactors in the cryptocurrency marketplace using historical block- and transaction-level Bitcoin data.
 While the decentralized aspect of blockchain technology on which cryptocurrencies operate has many benefits, the lack of regulation in this space has provided illegitimate users an alternative to cash for harboring their criminal activities.
-In order to distinguish legitimate cryptocurrency users from illegitimate ones, we identify historical transaction patterns associated with the ownership of particular coins.
-We find that [our main numerical result].
-In conclusion, we conclude [our main conclusion].
+In order to distinguish law abiding cryptocurrency users from criminal users, we characterize and identify historical transaction patterns associated with the ownership of particular coins.
+PROBABLY NEED ANOTHER SENTENCE ON WHAT TECHNIQUES ARE USED.
+We find that [our main numerical result]. [our main conclusion].

 1 Introduction

-As technology has advanced over time, society eventually entered the digital age.
-Despite all the latest innovations, money still has its strong presence in the complex structure of today’s fiat-based financial world.
+Money has its strong presence in the complex structure of today’s fiat-based financial world.
 The global financial market today relies on a centralized system in which an authority, usually a bank, is responsible for validating transactions between parties.
 This model inherently requires involvement of a neutral third party in which the parties taking part in a transaction place trust.
 Moreover, the role of the third party is important in case of any disputes.
+HOW SO?
+WHAT DOES TRUSTED THIRD PARTY DO IN CASE OF DISPUTES?
+THIS SHOULD RELATE TO WHY NOT NEEDED WITH BITCOIN AND ITS USE OF THE BLOCKCHAIN LEDGER.

 With the advent of the first cryptocurrency, Bitcoin, in 2009, the traditional centralized system of financial attestation has been challenged.
-Cryptocurrencies operate within a decentralized distributed ledger platform known as blockchain in which transactions are validated by other nodes in the network via public key cryptography.
+Cryptocurrencies operate within a decentralized distributed ledger platform, known as blockchain, in which transactions are validated by other nodes in the network via public key cryptography.
 This decentralized architecture significantly reduces the probability of unauthorized access which can be obtained much more easily with a centralized repository.
-Despite the tremendous potential of establishing a rock-solid secure environment for global finance, blockchain is often argued to widen the channels of money laundering because of lack of rules and regulations associated with cryptocurrency activity.
-In recent years, criminal organizations have been known to take advantage of the unregulated nature of cryptocurrencies, usually as a means of money laundering, in order to facilitate their illicit activities.
+Despite the tremendous potential of establishing a secure environment for global finance, blockchain is often argued to widen the channels of money laundering because of lack of rules and regulations associated with cryptocurrency activity.
+In recent years, criminal organizations have been known to take advantage of the unregulated nature of cryptocurrencies, usually as a means of money laundering, in order to facilitate their illicit activities NEED CITATIONS TO SUPPORT THIS CLAIM.
+WHAT’S YOUR PROBLEM?
+YOU HAVEN’T DEFINED A PROBLEM TO BE SOLVED WITH YOUR WORK.
+BE SPECIFIC AND APPROPRIATE.

-As creditworthiness for cryptocurrency transactors is largely unexplored, our research focuses on development of an algorithm to authenticate the identity and a reputation scoring mechanism for transactions and transactors.
-This makes the cryptocurrency marketplace more secure and trustworthy.
-Based on historical Bitcoin data at both the block and transaction levels, we investigate the history of ownership of coins in order to identify transaction patterns as a differentiator between lawful and unlawful transactors.
-These patterns will serve as the basis of a reputation score for each participatory entity.
+As reputation systems for transactors in cryptocurrencies would assist in identifying potential criminal actors, we present an algorithm to authenticate the identity and reputation of transactions and transactors.
+This makes the cryptocurrency marketplace more secure and trustworthy HOW?.

+NEED DESCRIPTION OF WHAT YOU DID, PARAGRAPH ON MAIN RESULTS AND PARAGRAPH ON MAIN CONCLUSIONS.

-The rest of this paper is structured as described here.
+The remainder of this paper is structured as described here.
 Section 2 describes how continuous research on digital currency laid the foundation for the rise of cryptocurrencies.
 This section also presents a few facts and figures on the latest available data on the cryptocurrency market.
 The basic architecture of blockchain as a decentralized and distributed ledger technology along with the security protocols used in blockchain are explained in Section 3.
 Section 4 describes the fields of the dataset we use as well as the cryptographic details behind how some of the fields are derived.
 Section 5 contains a biography of our advisor, Craig Hall.

 2 Evolution of Cryptocurrency